 Foundation at Heronshaw consists of three classes - Bears, Lions and Crocodiles.
 The classes are of mixed ability with a maximum of 30 children in each.
 Each class has a teacher and full-time teaching assistant.

 Our Foundation area has three classrooms, a shared area, a garden area for quiet learning and an outdoor area for active learning.
 We also have a mud kitchen for creative and messy exploration loacted behind the library.

 Our children come from a variety of pre-schools, nurseries and other day care providers.
 The experiences that children have before joining us here at Heronshaw are all very different, however we strongly believe that this diversity is a strength.

 Information will be updated on this page throughout the year.
 For more information you can also read the newsletters here.
-Alternatively you may wish to read about what has been going on in each class in their blogs here.

 The Early Years Foundation Stage (EYFS) curriculum.